HewlettPackard/shs-docs/docs/portal/developer-portal/install/lustre_network_driver_lnd_ko2iblnd_configuration.md

-# Lustre Network Driver (LND) ko2iblnd configuration
+# Configure ko2iblnd Lustre Network Driver (LND) for Soft-RoCE performance

-The ko2iblnd.ko changes are needed for better Soft-RoCE performance on LNDs.
+The ko2iblnd.ko module requires modifications to optimize Soft-RoCE performance.
+If your setup does not involve Soft-RoCE connections, this section does not apply.

+## Prerequisites

+Ensure that Lustre is installed with the ko2iblnd module built for the Soft-RoCE driver (RXE) by specifying `--with-o2ib=yes` for `/.configure` or `rpmbuild`.
+If this option is not specified, the build process will attempt to automatically detect external OFED installations or internal o2ib support.
+If neither is detected, the ko2iblnd module will not be built.

+For detailed instructions, see the _Cray ClusterStor Lustre Client Build Configuration Guide S-9100_.

 ## Compute Node tuning for Soft-RoCE